2015–16 Czech Cup

 The 2015–16 Czech Cup, known as the MOL Cup for sponsorship reasons, was the 23nd season of the annual knockout football tournament of the Czech Republic.
 It began with the preliminary round on 18 July 2015 and ended with the final on 18 May 2016.
-As winners of the cup, FK Mlada Boleslav gained the right to play in the third qualifying round of the 2016–17 UEFA Europa League.
+As winners of the cup, FK Mladá Boleslav gained the right to play in the third qualifying round of the 2016–17 UEFA Europa League.

 Preliminary round

 The preliminary round ties were scheduled for 18 – 19 July 2015.
 66 teams competed in this round, all from level 4 or below of the Czech league system.